webpack-contrib/postcss-loader/README.md

 }
 ```

-> :warning: [`postcss-preset-env`](https://github.com/csstools/postcss-preset-env/issues) includes autoprefixer, so adding it is not necessary if you use the preset.
+> :warning: [`postcss-preset-env`](https://github.com/csstools/postcss-preset-env) includes [`autoprefixer`](https://github.com/postcss/autoprefixer), so adding it separately is not necessary if you already use the preset.

 ### `CSS Modules`